mbk/rugby/readme.txt

+2016: Rugby revived for ARMv7 RRBOL 2 and 64 bit Linux REBOL 2.
+MAJOR NEW FEATURE: adding code dynamically

 Works the way rugby always works, new docs will follow next week.
 -do-after time code-block  ; a timer mezzanine when in the Rugby event loop